GoogleCloudPlatform/cloud-foundation-toolkit/config-connector/solutions/iam/helm/service-account/README.md

 ## USAGE

-All steps are run from this directory.
+All steps are run from the current directory ([config-connector/solutions/iam/helm/service-account](.)).

 1. Review and update the values in `./values.yaml`.